Ever so often we would have a vegetarian meal as it cleanses the palate and…

 Fried Popiah (Spring Rolls)

 Fried Popiah (Spring Rolls) are about 4 inches in length and an inch in diameter.
 The filling is very similar to that of Jiu Hu Char or Warm Jicama Salad, which is a combination of crunchy vegetables like jicama (bang kuang), carrots, cabbage, and a little meat.
-The meat can be either minced pork, chicken, or shrimps.
+The meat can be either minced pork, chicken, or shrimp.

 Other ingredients include diced tofu, mushrooms, and green beans.
 My version comes with the addition of glass vermicelli (mung bean threads) which helps to absorb moisture from the vegetables, thus keeping the filling nice and dry.
 I also like to drain the cooked filling in a metal colander to remove as much of the sauce as possible.
 Soggy filling is not a good thing in Fried Popiah.